Requirements¶

 On public clouds, it is always recommended to allocate an additional storage volume for instance storage.
 If no additional storage volume is available, the appliance creates an on-disk image and uses it for instance storage.
 This is sufficient for very simple cases but does not provide optimal performance and will slow down operations and instance startup time.

-Anbox Cloud supports the following Ubuntu versions:
+Charmed Anbox Cloud supports Ubuntu 22.04 (Jammy Jellyfish).

 Note